sourmash-bio/sourmash/doc/command-line.md

 ### Caveats and comments

-`sourmash prefetch` provides no guarantee on output order.

-`sourmash prefetch` can be run individually on multiple databases, and then combined
+`sourmash prefetch` provides no guarantees on output order.
+It runs in "streaming mode" on its inputs, in that each input file is loaded, searched, and then unloaded.
+And `sourmash prefetch` can be run separately on multiple databases, after which the results can be searched in combination with `search`, `gather`, `compare`, etc.

 A motivating use case for `sourmash prefetch` is to run it on multiple large databases with a metagenome query using `--threshold-bp=0`,